 You design your page, post, and/or product hierarchy and database in such a way that the search requirement stated in the example is possible.

-It is a fact that WordPress is an open-source software.
+It is a fact that WordPress is open-source software.
 Simply put, everyone who downloads the WordPress source code would have access to the same source code your WordPress site has, except for a custom theme that you might have.

 This being the case, it is relatively easy to find loopholes and vulnerabilities in a WordPress site since technically anyone can download its code, tinker around with it, and reverse-engineer core features to be able to create attacks.

-However, if you are considering or are already using this solution, you need not worry because there are different ways to prevent unwanted attacks to your WordPress websites such as using strong and unique passwords, updating your core WordPress and plugins to the latest version, using a combination of security plugins such as Sucuri Security, WP Security Coat, and Block Bad Queries.
+If you are considering or are already using this solution, you need not worry because there are different ways to prevent unwanted attacks to your WordPress websites such as using strong and unique passwords, updating your core WordPress and plugins to the latest version, using a combination of security plugins such as Sucuri Security, WP Security Coat, and Block Bad Queries.
 Another way is to use OWASP’s ZAP tool to scan for vulnerabilities in your website.

-But since a custom CMS’ code is designed from scratch, and unless you’ve given access to your code’s repository to an attacker, your code (at least the business logic) is safe from unwanted prying eyes of hackers.
+But since a custom CMS code is designed from scratch, and unless you’ve given access to your code’s repository to an attacker, your code (at least the business logic) is safe from the unwanted prying eyes of hackers.
 But this does not guarantee that your website is not safe from attacks.
 However, you can apply customized additional security measures to address known vulnerabilities.

 As previously established, WordPress is open-source and made available to work for millions of websites.
 Therefore, there are specific scripts in a WordPress installation that your website might not even need.
 However, this still gets loaded during runtime.
 And these extra scripts loaded to your website increases your time to first byte, and your overall website load time.